nairadithya/nairadithya/README.md

 ⚡ I love electronic music, fantasy novels and the catppuccin colour scheme.

-📃 LaTeX is superior to Word.
+📃 Org-Mode is superior to Markdown.
 <!--
 **nairadithya/nairadithya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.